windhaunting/Machine-Learning-Deep-Learning-Codes-Practice/data_science/data_science_interview_problems/problem003.md

 * Data must be identically distributed.

-For $N$ sample, we get the probablity denstiy
+For $N$ sample, we get the probablity denstiy as the likelihood
 $$f(x_1, x_2,...,x_N|\mu,\sigma) = f(x_1|\mu,\sigma) \cdot f(x_2|\mu,\sigma)\cdot ... \cdot f(x_N|\mu,\sigma) = \prod_{i}^{N}f(x_i|\mu, \sigma)$$

-then we need to obtain the paramters to maximize
+then we need to obtain the paramters to maximize the likelihood

 $$\hat{\mu, \sigma}_{MLE}= argmax_{\theta}\prod_{N}^{i}f(x_i|\mu, \sigma)$$

+Usually we use log to get the log likelihood and maximize it, so we have the maximum (log) likelihood estimation.

 Ref: https://www.statlect.com/fundamentals-of-statistics/normal-distribution-maximum-likelihood